On the Plethora of Representations Arising in Noncommutative Quantum Mechanics and An Explicit Construction of Noncommutative 4-tori: Abstract

 \section{Abstract}

-We construct a two parameter family of unitarily equivalent irreducible representations of the triply extended group $\g$ of translations of $\mathbb{R}^{4}$ associated with one of its 4-dimensional coadjoint orbits and show how a continuous 1-parameter family of gauge potentials emerges from these unitarly equivalent representations.
-We show that the Landau and the symmetric gauges of noncommutative quantum mechanics, widely used in the literature, in fact, belong to this 1-parameter family of gauges.
-Finally, we provide an explicit construction of noncommutative 4-tori using the unitary dual of the group $\g$ that was studied at length in an earlier paper (\cite{ncqmjpa}).
+We construct a 2-parameter family of unitarily equivalent irreducible representations of the triply extended group $\g$ of translations of $\mathbb{R}^{4}$ associated with a family of its 4-dimensional coadjoint orbits and show how a continuous 2-parameter family of gauge potentials emerges from these unitarly equivalent representations.
+We show that the Landau and the symmetric gauges of noncommutative quantum mechanics, widely used in the literature, in fact, belong to this 2-parameter family of gauges.
+We also provide an explicit construction of noncommutative 4-tori and compute the associated star products using the unitary dual of the group $\g$ that was studied at length in an earlier paper (\cite{ncqmjpa}).
+Finally, we construct projective modules over such noncommutative 4-tori and compute constant curvature connections on them using Rieffel's method.